 - Pain and suffering – at the point of the accident, and also if painful emergency medical treatment was administered.

 You won’t necessarily get all of these kinds of damages, and you may get others that are not listed here.
-To get an idea of the kinds of damages you may be able to claim for in your own case, speak to one of our claim advisors today.
+To get an idea of the kinds of damages you may be able to claim for in your own in flight injury claims, speak to one of our claim advisors today.

 If you need to know more about how a CFA can help you to make your claim in a way that presents less financial risk, then please speak to our team of experts today.
 A claim advisor will go over your claim with you, answer your questions, and then provide you with some free legal advice on how best to proceed with your claim from here.